 Arabic Network for Human Rights Information

-ANHRI issued this week 4press releases about the freedom situations in the Middle East & North Africa as follows:
+ANHRI issued this week 8 press releases about the freedom situations in the Middle East & North Africa as follows:

-The media coverage of the judicial system and the Military Council during the month of August 2011:
+2- The media coverage of the judicial system and the Military Council in Egypt

 For more information about the reports and studies of ANHRI: